No Waste Wilderness Camping

 - Straws and stirrers = Reusable straws and wood-based stirrers

 Probably the most common types of single-use plastics that wilderness campers use are associated with food storage.
-Instead of ziplock bags, use reusable food wrappers and storage containers such as cotton bags, stainless steel containers, lightweight Tupperwares, or bees wax food wraps.
-Avoid tin foil.
+While many use ziplock bags, instead consider reusable food wrappers and storage containers such as cotton or nylon bags, stainless steel containers, lightweight Tupperwares, or bees wax food wraps.
+If bear canisters are required in the area you're visiting, choose appropriate food storage containers that will compress so all your food fits in your canister.
+Avoid tin foil for any type of food storage.
 Instead substitute waxed paper or parchment baking paper.
-Select all-natural waxed paper made from Soybean wax instead of Paraffin wax.
-Paraffin wax is made from non-renewable petroleum resources.
-Soybean wax is non-toxic and biodegradable.
+Select all-natural waxed paper made from Soybean wax, which is non-toxic and biodegradable.
+Avoid paraffin wax is made from non-renewable petroleum.
 Select parchment baking paper from well-managed forests, certified compostable, and chlorine-free using silicone, which is abundant in nature and non-toxic.

 Use reusable shopping bags before your trip as you shop for backcountry food and gear.
-For pet waste, use compostable dog poop bags that are made from corn starch or sugarcane, but never leave these in the wilderness.
+For pet waste, bury it in a cathole or use compostable dog poop bags that are made from corn starch or sugarcane, but never leave these in the wilderness.
 Carry them home for disposal or to a trash receptacle outside the wilderness.

 Dishes and Utensils